sw82/divelog/README.md

 3. **Database Setup**
    - Create a new MySQL database
-   - Import the initial schema from `database/divelog.sql`
+   - Import the initial schema from `database_setup.sql`
    - Create a `config.php` file with the following template:
      ```php
      <?php